wxyz-abcd/node-haxball/README.md

       - onGameStart(byId, customData): game was started by player(byId).
       - onGameStop(byId, customData): game was stopped by player(byId).
       - onPingData(array, customData): ping values for all players was received. may only be triggered by host.
+      - onExtrapolationChange(value, customData): extrapolation was set to (value).
+      - onHandicapChange(value, customData): handicap was set to (value).
+      - onBansClear(customData): all bans were cleared. host-only.
+      - onRoomRecaptchaModeChange(on, customData): room's recaptcha mode was set to (on). host-only.
+      - onRoomPropertiesChange(props, customData): room's properties(props) were changed. host-only.
       - onCollisionDiscVsDisc(discId1, discPlayerId1, discId2, discPlayerId2, customData): a collision happened between disc(discId1, playerId1) and disc(discId2, playerId2).
       - onCollisionDiscVsSegment(discId, discPlayerId, segmentId, customData): a collision happened between disc(discId1, playerId1) and segment(segmentId).
       - onCollisionDiscVsPlane(discId, discPlayerId, planeId, customData): a collision happened between disc(discId1, playerId1) and plane(planeId).